Back Injury Lawyers for Spinal Cord Injury Compensation Claims

 Not all spinal cord injuries are related to the workplace.
 If you have been involved in a road accident, like a pedestrian or car accident, you could have sustained a back or spinal injury.

 Depending on who was to blame, you could make a compulsory third-party claim against the other motorist’s insurer.
-The Civil Liability Act 2003 governs this type of compensation claim in association with the Motor Accident Insurance Act 1994.
+The Civil Liability Act 2003 governs this type of compensation claim in conjunction with the Motor Accident Insurance Act 1994.

 Sometimes, because of factors outside your control, you end up with severe injuries with permanent consequences.